Home » Repurposed Furniture » Upholstered Twin Headboard Bench

 Some beds have larger openings for the slatted side rails.
 Instead of using so much wood filler or spackling, I used some scrap pieces to fill in the gap.
 I used Gorilla Wood Glue to hold these scraps in place.

-I used my putty knife to chisel off anything that was overflowing.
-After the glue set up, I used spackling to fill any remaining gaps.
+I used my putty knife to chisel off excess glue.
+After the glue set, I used spackling to fill any remaining gaps.

-In this view, you can see how the pocket holes were used all the way up the side in order to attach it to the back, making it very secure.
+In this view, you can see how the pocket holes were used up the side to attach it to the back, making it very secure.

 Primer and Paint Headboard Bench